Belize is one of my favorite countries in Central America.

-The ATM Cave is a combination between natural wonder and archaeological site: a cave that stretches at least a kilometer into the earth, winding through a series of narrow slips in the rock until you reach a massive, glittering atrium of crystallized stalagmites and stalactites.
+Geologically, it’s a cave that stretches at least a kilometer deep, winding through a series of narrow slips in the rock until you reach a massive, glittering atrium of crystallized stalagmites and stalactites.

-But that’s not the most interesting part: ATM Cave is the resting place of the remains of several human sacrifices — 14 to be precise, including the “Crystal Maiden” – a crystal-covered skeleton in near perfect condition in the heart of the cave.
+There are 14 partial and near-whole remains to be precise, including the “Crystal Maiden” – a crystal-covered skeleton in near perfect condition in the heart of the cave.

 In addition to the human remains, there is also countless pieces of pottery which was ceremonially broken into pieces as part of the sacrificing ritual.

 That means that it’s strongly recommended to reserve your spot in advance – once those 125 slots are filled, there’s nothing you can do.
-Book in advance here!

-If you don’t want to or can’t do the ATM Cave due to claustrophobia or mobility issues, then I recommend finding another outdoor activity that takes advantage of your prime position in Belize’s jungle.
+If you don’t want to or can’t do the ATM Cave tour due to claustrophobia or mobility issues, then I recommend finding another outdoor activity that takes advantage of your prime position in Belize’s jungle.

 Day 7: Enjoy your last day in San Ignacio